Lay3rLabs/example-cosmos-eth-bridge/README.md

 The only thing taken from the WAVS repo is the [WIT file](./component/wit/lay3r_avs@0.3.0.wit) which could easily come from a registry instead.

-By design, this example does not use git submodules to pull in anything from WAVS:
+By design, this example does not pull in anything from WAVS:

 - The [Ethereum contract](./contracts/solidity/Submit.sol) naturally fulfills the interface by having a `handleAddPayload` function
 - The [WASI component](./component/src/lib.rs) does not need any of the sdk helpers to query a chain (the wit itself contains the event types)